beritou/gatling-101-mirrored/README.md

 ## Gatling 101

-There are four packages demonstrating different things you can do with Gatling.
+A collection of simple, runnable load tests demonstrating useful things you can do with Gatling.

 ### github.basic